 In the top right, you will find actions available as well including:

 - View on Explore page

-In order to receive alert notifications outside of the UI you either need to use email or webhooks.
+To receive alert notifications outside of the UI, you either need to use email or webhooks.
 By default, Log Intelligence uses a built-in email configuration.
 You do have the option to change this to your own email server as well: